UEFA: World, Olympic and intercontinental competitions

-Beside continental European competitions for national and their junior teams, the UEFA organizes various qualification male and female tournaments among European national and their junior teams for World Cups (organized by FIFA) and Olympics (organized by IOC).
+Beside continental European competitions for national and their junior teams, the UEFA organises various qualification male and female tournaments among European national and their junior teams for World Cups (organised by FIFA) and Olympics (organised by IOC).

 UEFA also organised the UEFA–CAF Meridian Cup with CAF for youth teams in an effort to boost youth football.
 UEFA launched the UEFA Regions' Cup, for semi-professional teams representing their local region, in 1999.
 In futsal there is the UEFA Futsal Championship and UEFA Under-19 Futsal Championship.
 Despite the existence of UEFA's Futsal and Beach soccer committee, UEFA does not organise any beach soccer competitions.
 International and club beach soccer competitions for UEFA members are organised externally by Beach Soccer Worldwide.

 The Italian, German, Spanish, French and Russian (Note: Including results of the Soviet Union.) men's national teams are the only teams to have won the European football championship in all categories.